dbenitoe/Bitcoin-Price-Index/README.md

 Features
 Fetches real-time Bitcoin price data from the CoinDesk API.
 Prompts the user to input the amount of Bitcoin they own.
-Calculates and displays the equivalent value in USD based on the current Bitcoin price.
+Calculates and displays the equivalent value in USD, EUR, or GBP based on the current Bitcoin price.
 Prerequisites
 Python 3.x
 requests library (can be installed via pip)